LucunJi/ExtraPlayerRenderer/README.md

 Render a player entity on the bottom left corner of the screen.

-This mod is realeased under GPL-3.0 License.
+This mod is released under GPL-3.0 License.

 This mod **requires malilib and Fabric API** (not Fabric loader, they are separate things), you should also install it.